HenryWellman/personal-portfolio-site/README.md

 ## What's Next For This Site?
 While the site is now in production, I still have a lot of things to add and update to my site.
 For example, whenever I make a new project or update my resume, I will still update the site.
 The same goes with things like photos, or credentials.
-The next thing I am going to focus on is getting an SSL certificate for my site so that it can be secure.
-While it is not necessary as my site does not require you to input any private information, it is something that will put my users at ease when they see that little lock logo as opposed to the warning triangle that is currently displayed!
-I also plan on improving my contact form, (I think there is a slight bug when using the site on a phone) and making my search results pages more dynamic based on the user's search query.
+The next thing I am going to focus on is improving my contact form, (I think there is a slight bug when using the site on a phone) and making my search results pages more dynamic based on the user's search query.
+This will hopefully make my site feel more professional and sleek, and it is my hope that as I improve as a programmer, my site will also reflect this growth and end up becoming a very high quality website to impress future employers!